 Principles of Engineering is a broad-based survey course designed to help students understand the field of engineering and engineering technology and its career possibilities.
 Students will develop engineering problem solving skills that are involved in postsecondary education programs and engineering career.
 They will also learn how engineers address concerns about the social and political consequences of technological change.
+This course will be offered alternate school years.
+(It will be offered during the 2021-2022 school year.)

-- Grades 10-12

-- Prerequisites: Has successfully completed Geometry

-- An Elective Credit or Directed Elective Credit for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas

-- Fulfills a Quantitative Reasoning Course requirement for any diploma

-- A Flex Credit course

-- A College and Career Pathway course

-- A two credit course
+- Grades 10-12 - Prerequisite: PLTW Introduction to Engineering Design (beginning with the class of 2025) - Prerequisites: Has successfully completed Geometry - An Elective Credit or Directed Elective Credit for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas - Fulfills a Quantitative Reasoning Course requirement for any diploma - A Flex Credit course - A College and Career Pathway course - A two credit course